 Easter processions can be thrilling for visitors to the city during this time of year.
 Find the city life in the cultural town of Malaga or contrast it by experimenting the exclusive the jet-set life in Marbella.

 International tourists have chosen the Costa del Sol since the sixties.
 The beaches and sunny weather made Torremolinos and Benalmadena to become mayor resort areas.
 Celebrities from around the world began to choose Marbella as the preferred site where buying a second home.

 Currently, the contrasts are great between the cities of Marbella, Fuengirola, Benalmádena and Torremolinos and the life in Malaga city.
-In the same line as Granada, Malaga is a major university town, which is reflected in prices that are lower in than in other tourist areas such as Marbella.
+In the same line as Granada, Malaga city is a major university town; this is reflected in prices that are lower in than in other tourist areas such as Marbella.